WikipediaLibrary/TWLight/docs/sysadmin.md

 * If you used sudo to pip install requirements, gunicorn will fail; sudo will have installed outside the virtualenv and the files won't be available.
 You need to install as a user who has permissions to your virtualenv.
 * Does `run/gunicorn.sock` exist, and does www-data have permissions on it?
 (If you get a `HaltServer: Worker failed to boot` error, this may be the cause.)

+### Partner pages or partner admin pages not rendering
+* Did you just add a new language to the site, and forget to run `python manage.py makemigrations` on the server?

 ## Logs

 Application log: `/var/www/html/TWLight/logs/twlight.log`